kgroveshok/z80-homebrew/WORD-LIST.md

  The heap is used for storing user defined words as well as any values pushed to stack.
 ### DUP ( u -- u u )     Duplicate whatever item is on TOS | DONE
+ >[!NOTE]
+ > If the duplicated item is a string it is safely duplicated
 ### ?DUP ( u -- u u )     Duplicate item on TOS if the item is non-zero (Only works for numerics) | DONE
+ >[!NOTE]
+ > If the duplicated item is a string it is not safely duplicated and remain as pointer to the origin
 ### DMARK ( s --  )  Set the debug marker id to first three chars of s | DONE
  Most useful for tracing your code for errors as you can set various markers to display when MONITOR is called
 ### LSHIFT ( w -- w )    16 bit left shift | DONE